Facebook pages – work less, pay more

 The “Self service ad feature” actually does work well for reach (ad results is a different topic altogether).
 It really does display your post to – depending on your ad spend – thousands and even millions more Facebook users.
 And that, of course, makes the chance greater for your post being featured in the Facebook Newsfeed or the new Facebook Trending.
 It’s simply a number thing.

-Both Google and Facebook have page views numbering into the billions and both Google’s search landing page and the Facebook Trending block features only a mere handful of links.
+Both Google and Facebook have page views numbering into the billions and both Google’s search landing page and the Facebook Trending block feature only a mere handful of links.
 But getting your link on those prime properties need not be a “one-in-a-million-chance.”
 Beyond having relative content, an effective user interface and a speedy page, you need Adsense and Facebook ads (web and mobile formats) and, of course, some Guerrilla Marketing.

 What do do?